rik404/APPFLx-doc/installation/index.rst

 	- If you have further questions about setting up funcX endpoints, please join the `funcX Slack <https://join.slack.com/t/funcx/shared_invite/zt-gfeclqkz-RuKjkZkvj1t~eWvlnZV0KA>`_ for help.

-	- Now funcX changes name to Globus Compute, so sometimes you may see term Globus Compute instead of funcX in the funcX document, but they actually refers to the same thing.
+	- Now funcX changes name to Globus Compute, so sometimes you may see term Globus Compute instead of funcX in the funcX document, but they actually refer to the same thing.

 Start the Endpoint
 -----------------